 Discover Bank is a good choice if:

-- You want direct access to Discover credit cards with their generous cashback and rewards.
+• You want direct access to Discover credit cards with generous cashback and rewards

 5. Varo Bank

 Varo Bank is an online banking service with no hidden fees and a high-yield online savings account.
-Varo Bank’s banking and savings products do not have monthly fees, draft fees, or minimum balance requirements, which can help customers save money when they are opening deposit accounts.
+Varo Bank’s checking and savings products do not have monthly fees, overdraft fees, or minimum balance requirements, which can help customers save money when opening deposit accounts.

 Varo has a large fee-free ATM network.
-With more than 55,000 locations, you can withdraw money from Target, CVS, and Safeway across the country.
+With more than 40,000 locations, you can withdraw money from Target, CVS, and Safeway nationwide.
 Varo also provides automatic savings tools for account holders.

 Why you might like Varo Bank

-- A high APY on savings accounts, offering up to 5% as of December 18, 2022
+• A high APY on savings accounts, offering up to 5% APY as of June 21, 2023

 What are the drawbacks of Varo Bank?

-- Cash deposits only available through third-party retailers that charge fees
+• Cash deposits are available only through third-party retailers that charge fees

 Is Varo Bank the right online bank for you?